Doctor, Doctor – What’s The First Law Of Time?

 1) The Three Doctors : 1973 featuring First, Second and Third Incarnations – William Hartnell, Patrick Troughton and Jon Pertwee.

 2) The Five Doctors : 1983 – 20th Anniversary Special featuring First, Second, Third and Fifth Incarnations – William Hartnell, Patrick Troughton, Jon Pertwee, Tom Baker (in archive footage) and Peter Davison.

 3) The Two Doctors -1985 featuring Second and Sixth Incarnations – Patrick Troughton and Colin Baker.

-The above specials found ways around this; however, including a devestating attack on Gallifrey by previous Timelord founder – Omega from an anti-matter universe.
-Which prompt the Timelords to call on the first Three Doc’s in The Three Doctors.
+The specials found ways around this; however, including a devestating attack on Gallifrey – by previous Timelord founder Omega; from an anti-matter universe.
+Which prompt the Time Lords to call on the first Three Doctor’s – in The Three Doctors.

-The Doctor kept cycling through each of his generations, sets of companions and associated monsters.
-It wasn’t really canon in the sense of the series and was more for fun.
+The current Seventh Doctor, kept cycling back through each of his previous generations and various sets of companions and associated monsters.
+It wasn’t really canon, in the sense of the series – and was more for fun.

 But it was interesting, seeing a crossover – featuring all of the ‘then’ incarnations, from number three, onwards.